Reaching new heights with trees

 Planting

 Be sure to cover the top-most roots with 4-6cm of soil.
 If the tree has a graft, then this must be above the soil line.
-Backfill with a 50:50 mix of your existing soil and Kings Compost, along with a small scoop of Kings 24+ Fertiliser.
+Backfill with a 50:50 mix of your existing soil and Kings Compost, along with a handful of Kings Sheep Pellets to add organic matter and provide slow-release nutrients.
 Firm the soil gently to fill large air spaces and water deeply.

 Care

 Insert one stake either side of the tree, being careful not to damage the root ball.
 Use a tree tie to secure the tree to the stakes.
-Be sure to water newly established trees regularly, especially during the hotter months.
-Apply Kings 24+ Fertiliser as per instructions to promote healthy growth.
+Water newly established trees regularly, especially during the hotter months.
+Apply Kings Sheep Pellets around the base of the tree during the growing season to help improve the soil and provide a natural source of slow-release nutrients.

 Feature Trees